 Solar Farms to Power 20,000 Households

-The 80-MW Nestlewood Solar farm in Ohio and the 20-MW Gaucho Solar farm in Pennsylvania together produce enough electricity to power 20,000 households annually.
+Combined, the 80 MW Nestlewood Solar farm in Ohio and the 20 MW Gaucho Solar farm in Pennsylvania generate enough electricity to power 20,000 households each year.

 Octopus Expands Global Solar Portfolio to 2GW

-This marks Octopus' latest step in its energy transition investment surge in North America, following agreements with Ocergy, a floating offshore wind technology company and Cultivo, a startup focused on nature projects in the US.
+This move is the latest in Octopus’s North American energy investment strategy, following agreements with Ocergy, a floating offshore wind technology firm, and Cultivo, a startup specializing in nature-based projects in the US.

-Octopus Energy's acquisition of these solar farms underscores its strategic move into the US market and its broader goal of expanding renewable energy infrastructure globally.
+Octopus Energy’s acquisition of these solar farms represents a key milestone in its strategic entry into the US market and supports its broader goal of expanding renewable energy infrastructure globally.